 For the Love of God Diamond Dust Skull, 2012

 Delight in the beauty of the macabre.
 Skulls have a distinct role to play in Damien Hirst’s world, portraying his obsession with the inevitability of human mortality.
-For the Love of God (Diamond Dust), created in 2007, is a replica of the skull of a 35-year-old man from the 13th century.
+For the Love of God is a replica of the skull of a 35-year-old man from the 13th century.
 The original, covered in platinum and set with 8,601 diamonds and a 52.4 carat pink diamond on the forehead, broke all records to become the most expensive contemporary artwork in the world.
 Produced in an edition of 1,000, each print is signed and numbered by the artist.

 - Silkscreen print with glaze and diamond dust